MathematicGuy/RemoteObsidian/Project Skin/_Focus/SQL & DataBase/SQL/SQL Code.md

 IN
 > represent = sign
+> Use this when there sth = to many.
+> E.g. continent IN ('Germany', 'France', 'Viet Nam')
 ```sql
 SELECT name, population FROM world WHERE name IN ('FRANCE', 'Germany', 'Italy');
 ```

+string%
-string% -> % represent 0, 1 or all the rest of the string.
+-> % represent 0, 1 or all the rest of the string. or something -> %a% mean sth contain a.
 > use this when you try to search a word start with ...
 ```sql
 SELECT name FROM world WHERE name LIKE 'United%'